surfscape/.github/profile/README.md

 Most of the projects below either have a better version available or have no use.

+- [Steel*](https://github.com/surfscape/steel) - Our official design language/system used troghout our products, with a focus on utilitarism, minimalism and customization
 - [GameVortex](https://github.com/surfscape/gamevortex) Our web gaming portal currently offering flash and HTML5 (in alpha) games for everyone
 - [SurfKit](https://github.com/surfscape/surfkit) - Our UI design system and CSS library
 - [Labs](https://github.com/surfscape/labs) - Experiments portal